 9 Things You Shouldn’t Keep in Your Bedroom

 Life is exhausting.
 Add in the stress of work or raising kids — or both — and getting a good night’s sleep becomes even more important.
 It also gets harder to achieve.
 The only thing worse than poor sleep is waking up in a cluttered bedroom.
 Before you even get out of bed, you’re surrounded by stuff that puts you in a bad mood.
 Stuff that stresses you out.
 And the day hasn’t even started yet.

 Your sleep is important.
 Your mood is important.
 Your space is important.
 You can protect all three if you’ll stop keeping the things below in your bedroom.

 Are you working from home more these days?
 Many of us are.
-It can be hard finding space to work when your house is full of people.
-For a good night’s sleep, you need to keep your brain from associating your bedroom with your workday.
+It can be hard to find space to work when your house is full of people.
+You need to keep your brain from associating your bedroom with your workday for a good night’s sleep.